Before The War: Life In A West Ukrainian Village

 The village is on the edge of history and geography one could say.
 But in Central Europe what appears isn’t always the whole of the image.

 There are hidden streams of history everywhere in Central Europe.
 Borders have always been almost liquid here.
-During their lives, some of the oldest residents of the area have been Soviet citizen, and earlier Hungarians and Czech.
+During their lives, some of the oldest residents of the area have been Soviet citizens, and earlier Hungarians and Czechs.
 Their parents were citizens of the Austro-Hungarian Empire.

 And did you know that Solotvyno gave birth to a VIP?

-Yes Robert Maxwell was born as Ján Ludvík Hyman Binyamin Hoch in Solotvyno, that at the times was a Czech village called Slatinské Doly.
+Yes, Robert Maxwell was born as Ján Ludvík Hyman Binyamin Hoch in Solotvyno, which at the time was a Czech village called Slatinské Doly.

 You see, how liquid are the borders here…